<<<<<<< Updated upstream Emily Beasley

 Research

-I use quantitative methods to examine how ecological processes vary across spatial, temporal, and organizational scales; especially in the context of community ecology and disease ecology.
+I use quantitative methods to examine how ecological processes vary across spatial, temporal, and organizational scales; especially in the context of community ecology, disease ecology, and parasitology.

 Over the course of my career I’ve also developed an interest in alternatives to p-value significance testing, and how these alternatives can be used to more effectively describe ecological systems.
 My past research primarily uses Bayesian hierarchical models, but my current work has expanded to other non-frequentist techniques such as agent-based models and network analyses.

 Urbanization can affect the transmission and management of zoonotic diseases via changes in host ecology or management strategies.
 This is particularly true for the raccoon variant of the rabies virus, for which urbanization results in increased population densities of the raccoon hosts and presents challenges for deployment of the oral rabies vaccine (ORV).
-With my collaborators Amy Davis, Kathy Nelson, Rich Chipman, and Amy Gilbert at USDA APHIS, I used a Bayesian hierarchical model to jointly estimate raccoon abundance and rabies seroprevalence in the urban landscape of Burlington, Vermont.
-We found that seroprevalence varies spatially, but the cause of the spatial variation is still unclear.
+Predictably, urban areas tend to have vaccination rates that are lower than the threshold thought to prevent rabies outbreaks, leading to a recent outbreak in Burlington, VT.

 Publications

 Beasley, E.M.
 Ectoparasite life history traits influence occupancy patterns at varying organizational scales.
-In revision at Journal of Parasitology.
+Journal of Parasitology, in press.

 Beasley, E.M.
 2024.
 Ecologically informed priors improve Bayesian model estimates of species richness and occupancy for undetected species.
 Ecological Applications 34(2). pdf GitHub